josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

     - Update the Copy settings to set the number of retries to 3

-  - Deploy the pipeline
+  - Deploy the pipeline.

 _Exit criteria_:

-- On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed
+- On the **Deployment** screen you will see a message that the deployment in is progress, and after a minute or two that the deployment completed.

   ![Select Edit Pipeline on the bottom of the page](media/adf-copy-data-deployment.png 'Deployment page')